 Nearby, the foundation stone of the church records grandly in Latin that Leo, Bishop of Northampton, laid this stone to mark the beginning of the raising of the church dedicated to St Mary of Magdala on the 29th October 1955, when Pius XII was Pope.
 Latin does not ring around its walls as much as it did then, but this church remains a simple and beautiful place.

 Since the founding of the parish in 1954, St Mary Magdalens has been served by 9 parish priests.
-These are listed below in chronological order.
+These are shown below in chronological order.

 Fr Richard Healey: 1989 – 1993